-It is important to keep in mind that the purchasing decisions being made by Washington University’s purchasing community affect our local environment and the health of our citizens and workers as well as the global community.
+It is important to keep in mind that the purchasing decisions being made by the Washington University community affect our local environment and the health of our citizens and workers as well as the global community.

 Washington University’s Sustainable Procurement Guidelines provide recommendations for an approach to purchasing products and services on behalf of the university and identify product attributes that are strongly preferred.

-In general terms, the WU Sustainable Procurement Guidelines document outlines the Office of Sustainability’s targets for sustainable procurement and practices that relate to sustainable procurement.
+In general terms, the WU Sustainable Procurement Guidelines document outlines the Office of Sustainability targets for sustainable procurement and practices.
 The guidelines below outline what the University considers to be more sustainable at the product, product category, service, or industry level.

 Environmentally Preferred Purchasing (EPP) is the practice of purchasing products or services that have a less negative effect on human health and the environment when compared with competing products or services that serve the same purpose.
 EPP contributes to WU’s overall sustainability initiatives and efforts.